-The scope of the ESG Report mainly focuses on the Group's principle activities from 1 January 2023 to 31 December 2023 (the "Reporting Period"), which are the sales of motor vehicles and the provision of other integrated auto services, including, but not limited to, repair services, used vehicles service, the sales of accessories, insurance agency services, electric charging services, ride-hailing service and other value-added services in the People's Republic of China (the "PRC").
-The Board of Directors has reviewed financial impacts and discussed which entities or operations are included in the ESG report on an annual basis and selected major operations located in Zhongshan, Guangdong Province, the PRC to disclose the environment and social information in this ESG Report.
-With exception to the data section, the disclosure of systems, policies, and compliance with laws and regulations is made on a Group-wide basis.
-The Group has compiled KPI, as shown in this ESG Report and supplemented by notes for benchmarking purposes.
-The Group will continue to assess the key ESG aspects of the different businesses to determine whether they are required to be included in the ESG Report.
+The Board of Directors has reviewed financial impacts and which entities or operations are included in the ESG report on an annual basis.
+The scope of the ESG Report covers all the Group's principle activities from 1 January 2024 to 31 December 2024 (the "Reporting Period"), which are the sales of motor vehicles and the provision of other integrated auto services, including, but not limited to, repair services, the sales of accessories, insurance agency services, electric charging services, ride-hailing service and other value-added services in the People's Republic of China (the "PRC").

+The Group has disclosed environmental, social, and governance-related information in accordance with the requirements of Appendix C2 and has prepared key performance indicators supplemented with annotations in this report as benchmarks.